yuyue2013/klipper/docs/S-Curve.md

 the acceleration of short moves, and max_jerk parameter has effect on all moves.

 If you want to decrease print times, you can try increasing max_jerk.
-It is not recommended to increase min_jerk_limit_time above 1.0 / min_ringing_frequency value to avoid ringing around resonances.
+It is not recommended to increase min_jerk_limit_time significantly above 1.0 / min_ringing_frequency value to avoid ringing around resonances.

 If extruder struggles with Pressure Advance on very short moves, decrease